williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 #### Test with Customers

-We require that one joint customer successfully validate that the integration is working as expected from their perspective before making it publicly available in the Okta Application Network for any customer to use without assistance.
+We require that one joint customer successfully validate that the integration is working as expected from their perspective before making it publicly available in the Okta Integration Network for any customer to use without assistance.

 Here’s the process for getting joint customers involved in testing a newly developed SCIM integration: